 Vanellope’s Sweets and Treats

-Handmade gelato and ice cream, an assortment of candy, and delectable novelty treats are available for purchase on Deck 11 at Vanellope’s Sweets and Treats—inspired by the whimsical candy land of the Sugar Rush race car game in “Wreck-It Ralph.”
+Handmade gelato and ice cream, an assortment of candy, and delectable novelty treats are available for purchase on Deck 11 aboard the Disney Dream at Vanellope’s Sweets and Treats—inspired by the whimsical candy land of the Sugar Rush race car game in “Wreck-It Ralph.”
 New flavors of gelato and ice cream are offered daily, along with a wide selection of toppings.

 Signature sundaes include Vanellope Von Schweetz’s Race Kart Sundae, served in Vanellope’s very own race car, and Ralph’s Family Challenge Sundae, presented in a trophy cup and made with eight heaping scoops of ice cream, meant for the entire family to share.